-As the heat of summer arrives the cool waters of the South Yuba River may look inviting.
+As the heat of summer arrives, the cool waters of the South Yuba River may look inviting.
 But the snowmelt in early and mid-season makes it run fast and cold, creating dangerous conditions.
 Instead of being a statistic, hit up one of these alpine lakes in Nevada County.

 Cold Water Shock Is Real